 The first thing to remember is your driving licence; have this on you at all times and make sure it is not expired and won't expire whilst you are travelling.
 A full UK licence will allow you to drive in the EU or the European Economic Area countries as well as Switzerland.
-Currently you do not need an to drive in EU countries, however this may change with Brexit.
+Currently you do not need an international driving permit to drive in EU countries, however this may change with Brexit.

 Staying safe and legal when driving in the EU